free genealogy since 1996

 - The Allen County Board of Commissioners today issued the following statement upon the passing of Fort Wayne morning radio fixture Charly Butcher August 16, 2018 on Allen County Info on Facebook.

-- See 8 minute video WOWO, WMEE colleagues honor Charly Butcher Thursday by Corinne Rose published August 16th 2018 on WKJG Fort Wayne's NBC TV station.
+- See 8 minute video WOWO, WMEE colleagues honor Charly Butcher Thursday by Corinne Rose published August 16th 2018 on Fort Wayne's NBC Focused on the Fort originally WKJG.

 Actor played Bob

 Frasier.
 November 16, 2013 visited the Rialto Theatre helping bring awareness to Reclamation Project efforts to restore the theater.
 See also Hollywood Star Comes Home to Direct At IPFWvideo by Eric Olson